OverviewTrail Status: Open

 With three trails to choose from (or the option of combining them all) the Motu Trails offer a range of cycling itineraries depending on your age, fitness level and riding ability.

 You can ride for a few hours or a few days, with trails ranging from an easy ride along the coast through to an advanced mountain bike ride deep in the bush.
+The Motu Trails also link to the Rere Falls Trail from Matawai to Gisborne.

-The Dunes Trail is an easy gravel path running parallel with the coastline of the Bay of Plenty for 11km.
+The Dunes Trail is an easy gravel path running parallel with the coastline of the Bay of Plenty for 10km.
 It’s ideal for all riders and there is a shop next to the Tirohanga Beach Motor Camp selling ice creams and drinks – just the ticket for a beautiful summer’s day!

 The Pakihi Track is the third trail in the Motu trilogy, and although it is mostly downhill it includes Grade 4 (Advanced) mountain biking on a narrow trail through remote native forest.